 Popular Law Specializations in India

-Law students in India can specialize in various domains to align with their career aspirations:
+Law students in India can specialise in various domains to align with their career aspirations:

 - Corporate Law: Focuses on mergers, acquisitions, and company regulations.

-- Criminal Law: Deals with offenses, prosecution, and defense procedures.
+- Criminal Law: Deals with offences, prosecution, and defence procedures.

 - Intellectual Property Rights (IPR): Protect inventions, brands, and creative works.